What Exactly Is an Acolyte?

 • Be able to perform three dances

-• Be able to perform six additional dances (nine total) covering two styles
+• Be able to perform seven additional dances (ten total)

-• Participate in dancing at one additional demo/performance (two total)
+• Dance at one additional demo/performance (two total)

-• Participate in dancing at two additional events (three total)
+• Dance at two additional events (three total)

 • Teach three dances

-• Participate in dancing at one additional demo or performance (three total)
+• Dance at one additional demo or performance (three total)

-• Run dance at one demo (not part of the above three)
+• Run dance at one demo (can be part of the above three)

-• Perform an additional intermediate or above Saltatoris dance from memory (may be part of the above fifteen, two total Saltatoris dances)
+• Perform an additional Saltatoris dance from memory (may be part of the above 35, two total Saltatoris dances)

 Magister/Magistra